 - 3 tablespoon agave nectar or other liquid sweetener

 - 1/4 cup water

 - Make the filling: Snip off the figs’ stems, and put the figs, dates, and almonds into the food processor.
 Grind to a coarse paste.
 Stir in the remaining filling ingredients and process until mixed.
 Set aside.

-- For the crust, combine the oats (ground and unground), baking powder, and salt in a mixing bowl.
+- For the crust, grind one cup of the oats in blender until powdered.
+Combine the oats (ground and unground), baking powder, and salt in a mixing bowl.
 Stir in the apple sauce, agave nectar, and water, mixing well to a thick consistency.
 Press half the crust mixture into the bottom of an oiled, eight-inch square cake pan (use a wooden spoon or your hands).
 Spread the fig mixture evenly over the crust.
 Smooth the remaining crust mixture over the filling.
 Bake for about 30 minutes, or until lightly browned.
 Allow to cool completely before cutting into bars.

 - Icing (optional): Mix powdered sugar (about 3 tbsp.) with a little water (Start with 1/2 tsp.) until the right consistency.
 Add vanilla or almond extract to taste (just drops).
 Drizzle over top of bars before cutting.

 Nutritional info is approximate.

 Be sure to check out all my favorite holiday desserts.

 You don’t have to let this get posted to the comments.
 Just wanted you to know I caught a typo in the ingredients.
 You wrote SILVERED instead of SLIVERED (all caps to make it easier to read) for the almonds. 🙂

 Susan VoisinDecember 19, 2012 at 12:42 pm